Mulugu

 Mulugu is a town in Mulugu district, Telangana.
 It is the headquarters of the district, which was formed in 2019 after Jayashankar Bhupalpally district was split.
 Prior to the reorganization of districts that created Jayashankar Bhupalpally district, Mulugu was a part of the Warangal district.
 It lies on National Highway 163.

+Mulugu town is governed by Mulugu Municipal Council.

 Government and politics

 Mulugu Major was constituted in 2011 and is classified as a second grade municipality.
 The jurisdiction of the civic body is spread over an area of 44.99 km2.

 Politics

 Mulugu has one seat in the Telangana Assembly constituency.
 Danasari Anasuya, of the Congress Party, was elected to represent Mulugu's seat in the 2018 general elections.
 It is a grade 2 municipality.
 The R.D.O. and M.R.O. look after the revenue administration.

 Weather

 Mulugu has a semi-tropical climate.
 In the summer, temperatures rise to more than 48 °C. In winters, temperatures range between 12 °C and 27 °C. Mulugu receives the northeast and the southwest monsoon, from June to September, and from October to November, respectively.
 The town mainly relies on the monsoons and rainfall.